Raihan11x/sudoku_solver/sudoku-main/README.md

  -----------
  ...
 ```
-Now, our goal is to solve our sudoku puzzle using Python! :D
+My goal is to solve our sudoku puzzle using Python! :D